 The Group continues to progress its diversity and inclusion agenda through the development of a Diversity and Inclusion Strategy and implementation of associated policies, programs and initiatives.
-These include flexible rostering and working arrangements.
-Further initiatives to promote gender diversity include participating in the annual Women in Collision awards (these annual awards recognise the outstanding contribution of women in the collision industry), reviewing and updating recruitment practices, and establishing an AMA Women in Trades program.

 The Group has lodged its annual public report with the Workplace Gender Equality Agency (WGEA).
-The industry in which the Group operates is traditionally a male orientated industry however management continues to follow best practice recruitment processes which bases key selection criteria on experience, merit and competency for each role with a focus on gender equality.
+The industry in which the Group operates is traditionally a male orientated industry however management continues to follow good practice recruitment processes which bases key selection criteria on experience, merit and competency for each role with a focus on gender equality.